It’s 2022 now, and people are still wondering if you can make money with Google AdSense.

 So if you plan on having pop up ads, or even having malware ads from using some shady ads company, I suggest you only stick with Adsense, it’s better in the long term for your relationship with Google, plus there is a chance you will earn more with just Adsense anyway.

 If you do want to use more than Adsense on your website, you could try and sign up for a native ads company such as Taboola or Outbrain, and you can maybe earn a little bit more revenue alongside Adsense.

-There are other native ad companies such as Revcontent, Content.ad, Adnow etc, they can also work, but they pay less than the first two, and also they tend to have a bit more “naughty” ads, that are on the scammy side, making your site look unprofessional.
+There are other native advertising companies such as Revcontent, Content.ad, Adnow, etc, they can also work, but they pay less than the first two, and also they tend to have a bit more “naughty” ads, that are on the scammy side, making your site look unprofessional.

 Google AdSense Earnings

 I know that you’re curious about how much can you make with google adsense but in reality it all depends on a few things:

 - The number of ads you have on a page

 - The time of year (generally people earn more in the holiday season than at the start of the year)